The North Cape on a clear night, surrounded by blue lights with the sea in the background

 Popular hikes in the area around Honningsvåg are:

-• The Sherpa Stairs to Storfjellet
+• The Sherpa Stairs to Storfjellet Mountain (walkable from the town center)

 In the summer, many travelers come here as part of a longer road trip, bike trip, or even hike!